 Wayne County has more than 1,200 early learning providers and many of these, roughly 500, are in the city of Detroit.

 Early learning environments provide children with the foundation for success in life.
-Look for programs that address building social and emotional skills, have highly educated and accredited instructors and that participate in the state of Michigan’s Great Start to Quality Program.
+Look for programs that build social and emotional skills, have highly educated and accredited instructors and that participate in the state of Michigan’s Great Start to Quality Program.

 Learn about early learning by age

-Early Head Start - (up to age 3) this is public-funded child care for children younger than three years of age and who come from families with low-incomes.
+Early Head Start - (up to age 3) this is federal-funded child care for children younger than three years of age and who come from families with low incomes.

-Head Start - (ages 3-5) this is public-funded early learning programs for children who come from families with low-incomes.
+Head Start - (ages 3-5) this is federal-funded early learning programs for children who come from families with low incomes.

-Pre-school - (up to age 5) this is infant and child care that focuses on social and emotional development between the ages of birth and five.
+Pre-school - (up to age 5) this is a broad, generic word to describe infant and child care that focuses on social and emotional development between the ages of birth and five.

 Pre-kindergarten - (up to age 5) often called “Pre-K,” pre-kindergarten is a classroom-based approach to early learning for children younger than age five.

 Kindergarten - (usually age 5 or 6) Kindergarten marks the transition for children in their educational journey from early learning to the traditional Kindergarten through grade 12 system.
 Usually kindergarteners are five or six years old.